Click here to view the Carriage Dog slide show

 The purpose of this class is primarily to judge the suitability of the dog as a companion.
 It is meant to be a fun and entertaining class but there are real judging criteria that should be understood and followed by officials and competitors.
 The performance of the horse counts for 30% and the overall impression of the turnout, including the dog, count another 10%.
 The suitability of the dog counts for the remaining 60%.

 Out of safety concerns, under ADS rules, only one dog is allowed per entry in this class.
 The dog may be of any breed or combination of breeds.
 This is not really a costume class for dogs!
 If you must "accessorize" your canine, do it in such a way that your entire turnout is enhanced.

 The dog may ride in the vehicle, either standing, sitting or lying down.
 He should be quiet, well behaved and appear to enjoy the ride.
 The dog may wear a leash but the dog must not be tied to the driver, passengers or to the vehicle.

 The dog may be held by a passenger in their lap or by a leash.
 The dog may also run behind, beside or at the axle of the vehicle.
-While the current rules do not specifically prohibit passengers from leading a dog by a leash from the vehicle, this should only be done with great care so it does not become a safety issue.
+Leading a dog by a leash from the vehicle is not allowed.
 Training the dog should take place outside of the ring!